Three wounded as hundreds of thousands of protesters defy Myanmar junta

 Mostly peaceful protests erupted around the Southeast Asian country in the biggest mass demonstrations so far against last week’s military coup, a day after Washington slapped sanctions on the generals who led the takeover.

-Three people were injured when police fired rubber bullets to break up a crowd of tens of thousands of protesters in the southeastern town of Mawlamyine, a Red Cross official told Reuters.
+Three people were wounded when police fired rubber bullets to break up a crowd of tens of thousands of protesters in the southeastern town of Mawlamyine, a Myanmar Red Cross official told Reuters.

 Footage broadcast by Radio Free Asia showed police charging at protesters, grabbing one of them and smashing him in the head.
 Stones are then thrown at police before the shots are fired.